-Georgia-Pacific Corporation – Bridging Cultures, Leveraging Differences (Case Study)Jan 27, 2005
+Georgia-Pacific Corporation – Bridging Cultures, Leveraging Differences (Practices)Jan 27, 2005

 Georgia-Pacific Corporation’s comprehensive diversity initiative, Bridging Cultures, Leveraging Differences, shifted to a more strategic business approach in 2001, following a major acquisition that advanced the business plan to a more consumer- and customer-focused strategy.
 The acquisition launched a rigorous plan to bridge the cultures and leverage the knowledge and talents of employees in the company’s diverse business units.